-I’ve got a 3-in-1 crock pot that has three different size crocks: 2-, 4-, and 6-quart.
-I used the medium 4 quart bowl for this cranberry pork roast and it was the perfect size.
+I've got a 3-in-1 crock pot that has three different size crocks: 2-, 4-, and 6-quart.
+I used the medium 4 quart bowl for this cranberry crock pot pork roast recipe and it was the perfect size.

 Some recipes call for using prepared cranberry sauce.
 You can use that if you have some leftover from the holidays or another meal.
 Or, you can simply add the sauce ingredients to the crock pot and let it cook up with the meat.

 The sliced lemons give a nice citrus flavor without adding a lot of carbs.
 You can eat them if you wish, but I just used them as garnish.
 The lemon flavor with soak into the meat.